 2.The aim of the Competition is to discover new puppet forms, in particular using new materials and new technologies.

-4. The competition is co-financed by the Ministry of Culture and National Heritage.
+4. The competition is co-financed by the Ministry of Culture, National Heritage and Sport.
 Competition is not run for profit.

 PARTICIPANTS OF THE COMPETITION